 I’d encourage anyone who has been made redundant to reach out to their network and ask for support.
 It might just be that someone suggests something that you hadn’t considered and from difficult circumstances comes your next big personal development.

+Why did you decide to raise investment?
 In March I was made redundant and wondered how I was going to settle the credit card bill for my hotel in a month that I wasn’t going to be paid!